pace-neutrons/Horace/documentation/adr/0013-use-jenkins-for-secrets-management.md

 ## Context

 The build processes for all of the PACE projects require credentials to access GitHub and the SAN area.
-These need to be securely and accessible as steps in the Jenkinsfile and any scripts launched from that.
+These need to be stored securely and be accessible to steps in the Jenkinsfile and any scripts launched from that.

 For security reasons this data cannot be stored in the build or pipeline scripts as these are stored in GitHub.